A lever for patents

 Not to worry, we can handle that.

-with pushing boundaries.
+Every adventure begins with pushing boundaries.

 Bike racks for your car already existed.
 But look, candles also existed and yet we liked the light bulb better.
 So anything can be better.
 The added difficulty with this case was that we did not want to use any of the existing patents - a challenge that ultimately turned out to be a triumph.
 Because creatively navigating between obstacles and pushing boundaries leads to the most innovative and inventive solutions.

-two functions.
+One motion, two functions.

-The strength of the Cykell bike rack lies mainly in its lever system.
-When you unfold the rack, it suddenly clamps itself in place.
-Because of that lever, less force and no separate action is needed to secure the rack.
+The strength of the Cykell bike rack lies primarily in the lever system.
+When you open the rack, it suddenly clamps itself in place.
+That lever means less force is needed and no separate operation to secure the rack.
 One motion, two functions.
-This lever was patented by Cykell, as was the arm that holds the bike frame.
-We thought out this mechanical marvel even before we started the design.

 Our designers were able to prove themselves in the search for the right look and feel as well as the lighting.
 After research, we opted for existing lighting, but the way it integrates with the rack means that the bike can also be placed on top of the light, saving quite a bit of space.
 The bikes can also be placed at an angle, making it even more compact.